Communication situations are any kind of situation in which communication takes place.

 Video job interviews can be similar to face-to-face ones, but you need to make sure you can handle the technology that mediates your meeting.
 Here are some tips to leave a good impression in a web conferencing interview:

-• Show engagement through body language — In a video interview, you can keep eye contact, smile, and nod in approval to show engagement.
-Make sure not to move around too much and that your camera doesn’t shake with every movement you make.
+• Show engagement through body language and facial expressions.
+In a video interview, you can keep eye contact, smile, and nod in approval to show engagement.

 Behavioral job interviews